The PWDCC Achievement Program

 For the initial set of badges please send your application form along with the appropriate documentation to the program coordinator via email or mail by June 30, 2016.

 We will then fall into the regular schedule of twice yearly with an email reminder blast in early October 2016.
 The current program coordinator is Karen Matthews.
-She can be reached at firstname.lastname@example.org
+Her address, and phone number are listed in the membership directory, or she can be reached at firstname.lastname@example.org